Updated: Dec 22, 2022

 With a power of attorney in place, the agent can take over and make any decisions that the principal would have taken if they hadn't become incompetent.

 However, even a durable power of attorney can only act on behalf of the principal while he or she is still alive.
 The executor of the estate manages the principal's affairs after their death.
-These positions can be filled by the same person or entity, but they require different court filings.
+The same person or entity can fill these positions, but they require different court filings.

 To determine what type of POA you need, consult with a Long Beach Estate Planning Lawyer.
 Your attorney will know your rights and can protect you from any possible abuse in the future.